How To Hold Tomato Plants Up: Step-by-Step Tutorial

 Lower and lean method

-Transitioning from the single stake or string method, the lower and lean approach offers a way to train tall indeterminate tomato plants for optimal growth.
+The lower and lean method trains tall indeterminate tomatoes for better growth after using stakes or string.
 This method involves securing a single vine to a trellis using wooden stakes and twine, providing both vertical and horizontal support.
+Training plants upward keeps fruit accessible and supports healthy growth without reducing yield.

 Using the lower and lean method allows gardeners to effectively manage space while ensuring that their tomato plants receive proper support.
 By training the plants upward as they grow, this method ensures that they are encouraged to produce fruit in an accessible manner without compromising on yield or health.